eltragav/TaskMaker/README.md

 # TaskMaker

-A lightweight task management web application built with Angular to create, manage, and persist to-do items locally.
+A lightweight task management web application built with Angular to create and manage to-do items locally.